ysyk2021/the-relentless-pursuit-of-performance-using-cycles-to-achieve-consistent-improvement/src/chapter-2-1.md

-Chapter 2: Understanding the Power of Cycles: Techniques for Understanding the Concept of Cycles in Performance Improvement
+Techniques for Understanding the Concept of Cycles in Performance Improvement
 ===========================================================================================================================

 Understanding the concept of cycles is essential to achieving consistent improvement.
 In this chapter, we will discuss techniques for understanding the power of cycles in performance improvement.